BLOG

 4. Emphasize other academic engagements

 Do you have journal articles published, have you receive a grant or maybe, you were doing research work in the university and beyond?
 If these academic activities are relevant for your target law specialization, include them on a resume.
 Some schools pay attention to your academic and research background, so adding these details can influence your chance of getting admitted.
+If you want to achieve stellar career success, read our post where women in business share their success tips.

-5. Focus on relevant employment
+5. Focus on legal experience

 6. Keep the length reasonable

-10. Add specific professional accomplishments
+9. Add professional accomplishments

 The descriptions of your past jobs shouldn't consist of job duties only.
 You also need to mention at least a few specific achievements.
 Instead of writing “Generated new business”, say “Increased business with existing clients by 25%”.
 Such specific details show your ambition and orientation on results, which is important both in the workplace and in academia.
 Moreover, such achievements set you apart from other applicants whose experience and education is similar to yours.